-Childhood and adolescence is filled with wins, losses, lumps and bumps.
+Childhood and adolescence are filled with wins, losses, lumps, and bumps.
 These stages of life come with many transitions, challenges, and uncertainties that can lead many children/adolescents to experience difficulty coping and managing day-to-day stressors.
-Sometimes these challenges call for extra support.
-We take a client-centered approach to therapy to ensure our clients feel heard, validated and supported through a safe therapeutic relationship.
-Social, emotional, and behavioural concerns may be addressed through non-directive play therapy, structured activities, talk therapy, and/or other evidence-based approaches, such as cognitive-behaviour therapy (CBT), dialectical-behaviour therapy (DBT), emotion-focused therapy (EFT), solution-focused therapy (SFT), etc. Treatment goals are developed to improve the individual’s well-being, develop coping tools, strengthen their resilience and achieve their full potential.
+Sometimes, these challenges call for extra support.
+We take a client-centered approach to therapy to ensure our clients feel heard, validated, and supported through a safe therapeutic relationship.
+Social, emotional, and behavioural concerns may be addressed through non-directive play therapy, structured activities, talk therapy, and/or other evidence-based approaches, such as cognitive-behaviour therapy (CBT), dialectical-behaviour therapy (DBT), emotion-focused therapy (EFT), solution-focused therapy (SFT), etc. Treatment goals are developed to improve the individual’s well-being, develop coping tools, strengthen their resilience, and achieve their full potential.

 Among other concerns, we commonly see children/adolescents presenting with various issues, with or without a formal diagnosis:

 - behavioural issues, such as defiance, anger, or aggression

 - social challenges, such as bullying or difficulties developing adaptive social skills